Orthographies

 1.2 Scripts for SIGIL

 The writing system for SIGIL has been in parallel development with the a priori language since 2006.
 The language enforces phonological specifications upon the script, and the needs of writing and reading also make practical demands upon the design.
 These conflicting aspects have resulted in numerous experiments and revisions, but in almost every case, the design is phonetic-featural.
 Details about the language and its evolution will be found in the book Language for the World.
-Note that versions 1 through 23 of the script (and one or two others) were rejected from this list, being either structurally awkward or visually unappealing.
+Note that versions 1 through 23 of the script (and one or two others, excepting 16) were rejected from this list, being either structurally awkward or visually unappealing.

 1.3 Visual index